Montana/Prowl-Compose/README.md

 <pre>sudo service docker restart</pre>

-Verify that Docker can resolve external IP addresses by trying to pull an image:
+Verify that Docker can resolve external IP addresses by trying to pull an image

 <pre>docker pull hello-world</pre>